Beaverhead 55K Trail RunJuly 13th, 2019 at 7:00 am

 Packet Pickup & Check In

-The packet pick-up will take place from 4:00 PM to 6:00 PM on Friday July 8th at the Salmon High School (On Hwy 28 south of Salmon).
-Look for the Marquee on Hwy 29.
-Address is 401 South Warpath.
+The packet pick-up will take place from 4:00 PM to 6:00 PM on Friday July 13th at the Salmon City Park (On Hwy 28 south of Salmon next to the softball fields and gold course).
 A pre-race meeting will take place at 6:00 PM following packet pick-up at the same location.
 For those travelling in from Montana or camping in near the start and cannot make it to the packet pick-up in Salmon, you can pick up your packet at the starting line starting at 6:00 AM.

 All runners must check in at the starting line.
 You will receive your race bib at this time.
 This allows race management to know who is on the course.
 Allow yourself at least 30 minutes to check in before the race starts.